felixalexandercarao/TimeLord/README.md

   - ~~Group games under their own header (with one of those disclosure triangles that let you show/hide an entire section)~~  Done.
 Except for the disclosure triangle bit.
 Real dumb idea.
   - ~~the columns are not lining up, and I have no idea why~~ fixed it, apparently I don't know how to bootstrap.js :P
   - use alternate highlighting for each game row to make it easier to tell them apart
-  - responsivity (is that a word?) is still kinda meh, the app looks like ass on my iPhone
+  - ~~responsivity (is that a word?) is still kinda meh, the app looks like ass on my iPhone~~ this looks a bit better now too
 - Handle data refreshing better (automatically check for updates periodically, don't make the user reload the browser)
 - Ability to create and edit events within the web app
   - this is probably a distant goal, as it would probably require some sort of server back-end